 - Aussies are clearly willing to pay a bit more for a quality vacuum cleaner, as most Miele models cost more than $500, while some are priced over $1,000.

-Customers loved Samsung’s TVs for their picture and sound quality, ease of use and extra functions.
-It did, however, rate only three stars on value for money.
-While Samsung is not a cheap brand of TV, if you want uncompromising home theatre or just a good quality TV, Samsung may be the brand for you.
+Customers loved Sony TV’s for their picture quality and sound quality, as well as ease of use and smart compatibility.
+Given its premium prices, it did score three stars in regards to value for money.
+So while Sony is not a cheap brand of TV, if you want uncompromising home theatre or just a good quality TV, you might like to keep Sony in mind.
+See the full report here.

 Other Appliance Brands Australians Love

 Aside from the large items above, Australians also loved a wide variety of brands of smaller appliances.
-In this case, these brands of microwaves, coffee machines, blenders and clothes irons may look right at home on your kitchen counter… or ironing board.
+In this case, these brands of blenders, clothes irons, microwaves and coffee machines, may look right at home on your kitchen counter… or ironing board.

 - Blenders – Nutri Ninja